SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 The Schedule Manager deployed in each region or data center will open an API endpoint as a unified entrance for management services to connect and manage computing resources in the data center.
 The API endpoint supports the connection mode through the intranet and the Internet.
 When the TCP/IP network communication is reachable, the management service (Management Service) supports deployment in the same data center, and can also be deployed in the public cloud or Other data centers, and can provide unified scheduling and management of computing resources in multiple data centers to meet the deployment of cloud platform multi- application scenarios.

 ### Independent computing nodes
-Host nodes in the cluster :
+Host nodes in the cluster:
 - It is used to independently run all computing and network resources, and use the disk of an independent storage node as the storage resource of the cloud platform;
 - Generally, it consists of several to several thousand servers, and at least three servers are deployed in the production environment to ensure the deployment and operation of multiple copies of the distributed storage system;
 - It is generally recommended to place computing node servers with the same configuration in a cluster for virtual resource scheduling.